About Discuss Data

 Outreach, community, curator

 Dr. Eduard Klein is responsible for outreach and community engagement at Discuss Data.
-He is also curator for data on corruption and on education.
+He is also curator for data on corruption and education.

 Daniel Kurzawe (SUB Göttingen)